toshi0607/Go-FAQ-Japanese-Edition/original.md

 Go distribution as part of the support for the `go` command.
-`Gc` was originally written in C because of the difficulties of bootstrapping—you'd need a Go compiler to set up a Go environment.
+`Gc` was originally written in C because of the difficulties of bootstrapping—you’d need a Go compiler to set up a Go environment.
 But things have advanced and since the Go 1.5 release the compiler has been a Go program.
 The compiler was converted from C to Go using automatic translation tools, as described in this [design document](/s/go13compiler) and [talk](/talks/2015/gogo.slide#1).
-Thus the compiler is now "self-hosting", which means we needed to face the bootstrapping problem.
+Thus the compiler is now “self-hosting”, which means we needed to face the bootstrapping problem.
 The solution is to have a working Go installation already in place, just as one normally has with a working C installation.